 How the war ended

-The First War did not end in a clean victory for either side.
-It ended in a treaty — and in the raising of the Wall, an invisible magical barrier drawn across the middle of the land to divide faerie from human.
-The mortals were given their own territory below it; the faeries kept Prythian above.
-The Wall is the war's lasting monument: not a triumph carved in stone, but a border conjured to hold two peoples apart so the killing would stop.
+Nobody won, exactly.
+It ended in a treaty and in the raising of the Wall — an invisible magical barrier drawn across the middle of the land to keep faerie and human apart.
+Mortals got their territory below it; the faeries kept Prythian above.
+Not a triumph carved in stone.
+A border conjured to hold two peoples apart so the killing would stop.
+That distinction matters more than anyone admits.

 Those who remember